 In the 1500’s, Martin Luther wrote, "We have reached the time of the white horse of the Apocalypse.
 This world will not last any longer . . . than another hundred years."

 The point is. . .Jesus’s appearing is closer than any other time in history…that’s for sure.

 However, God expects us to be prepared to facilitate His return and the advancement of His Kingdom here on earth.

 We could even hasten that return just by doing what we were put on earth to do.

-There is an almost obscure addition to scripture in Luke 18 when Jesus is telling the parable of the unjust judge who gave the woman justice because she worried him day and night.
+There is an almost obscure scripture in Luke 18 when Jesus is telling the parable of the unjust judge who gave the woman justice because she worried him day and night.